Bachelor of Science in Wirtschaftsinformatik

 - Interplay between theory and practice: Because IT is subject to constant change, it is important to ensure that the teaching content is not oriented around short-lived trends.
 This course at Münster University covers enduring concepts and fundamental skills, meaning that students will be able to quickly and competently familiarise themselves with technical innovations in their field.
 On the other hand, one of the Bachelor course’s aims is to teach practical content that will qualify graduates to work in the field within the context of the theoretical foundations.
 To establish this practical connection, the course covers software products typically used in the sector as a complement to the teaching of theoretical foundations.

 The Information Systems Bachelor has a standard course length of 6 semesters.
 When completed, students graduate with the title “Bachelor of Science”.
-The six-semester course is divided into 5 areas: Information Systems, IT, Quantitative Methods, Business Administration, and Economics & Law.
+The six-semester course is divided into 4 areas: Information Systems, IT, Quantitative Methods and Business/Economics.
 Modules must be taken in each area and these, in turn, are made up of lectures, seminars, tutorial groups or soft skills training sessions.
 Computer-based tutorials and practical work, and project-oriented theses are therefore important and integral parts of your Information Systems course.

 Deviating from this overview, project seminars and specialist modules are offered in both the winter and summer semesters.
 Please note that some of the courses are offered in English only and that a good command of English is required.